Can You Skip These Pretreatment Steps? The Truth About Our 5-Step Routine!

 Protein Remover and Cleansing Pads

-The award for London Lash’s most underrated product surely goes to Protein Remover Pads - for me, they’re as essential as the glue but so many techs try to get by without them!
+The award for London Lash’s most underrated product surely goes to Protein Remover Pads - for us, they’re as essential as the lash glue but so many techs try to get by without them!
 Protein Pads are going to get rid of any leftover makeup that foam cleanser left behind, as well as giving a really thorough cleanse to the lash line.

 There are 75 Protein Pads in each pot, so they only cost you around 45 cents per treatment but you can get even more use out of them just by using cleansing brushes - there is so much liquid contained in these pads that you can squeeze the liquid out of each pad and you still get an excellent thorough cleanse, you’ll also have leftover liquid by doing this.
 You can press your cleansing brushes into the tops of the pads or dip them into the excess liquid that you’ll see at the bottom of the pot - this helps the protein pads to go even further and become even more cost effective.